revgizmo/engager/CONTRIBUTING.md

-# Contributing to zoomstudentengagement
+# Contributing to engager

-Thank you for your interest in contributing to the zoomstudentengagement package!
+Thank you for your interest in contributing to the engager package!
 This document outlines the development workflow and best practices.

 ## Quick Start